isagoya/astro-hananiawan-m2/src/pages/md/chapt01.md

 Suddenly, my mother began to talk strange things.

 “It was in Tōnuka Cave that Toshio was infected ...We had no choice but to flee to Tōnuka Cave because we had just returned from Minamidaito Island and couldn't dig our own air raid shelter.
 The whole village warned us, saying, “Iha's father, you will be in big trouble if you take such little children to that cave.
 It used to be the dwelling of lepers. ...But we had no choice because there were no bomb shelters for us to escape to...Until ten days before we entered the cave, the lepers lived there.
 Then the soldiers came and took them to Yagaji.
 In the cave of Tōnuka there still remained some rags they had used.
-I made you crawl around naked in the cave, that's how you got sick.
+I made you crawl around naked in the cave, that's how you got sick."

 My mother uses the terms “Buddhist saint” or “blood patient” to refer to the leprosy patients.
 Her story was connected with the following events.